 How to Apply to Multiple Italian Universities Simultaneously: Strategy Guide for Indian Students

 For many aspiring doctors and engineers, the dream of studying in Europe often leads to one primary question: can I apply multiple Italian universities Indian students prefer at the same time?
-The answer is a resounding yes, but the process is governed by a highly specific, centralized system that requires more than just good grades—it requires a mathematical strategy.
+The answer is governed by a highly specific, centralized system that requires more than just good grades—it requires a mathematical strategy.
 Navigating the Universitaly portal and understanding the preference system is the first major step in your journey, right alongside consulting a italy study timeline guide to ensure you don’t miss critical deadlines.

 Unlike many other countries where you apply to each university individually through their own websites, Italy uses a centralized portal for most English-taught degrees, particularly for Medicine (MBBS) and Surgery.
 When you register, you are required to follow a specific universitaly portal guide to list your choices.
-For Non-EU students residing abroad (which includes most Indian applicants), you are permitted to select up to three university preferences.
+For Non-EU students residing abroad (which includes most Indian applicants), you are permitted to select ONLY ONE university preference.

-It is important to note that while you select three, your performance in the entrance exam—such as the IMAT—is what determines which of those three will ultimately offer you a seat.
-This system is designed to streamline the process, but it also places a massive weight on the order in which you rank your universities.
+It is important to note that while you select one, your performance in the entrance exam—such as the IMAT—is what determines if that university will ultimately offer you a seat.
+This system places a massive weight on which university you choose.

 How the Preference System Works

-The preference system is not a simple “pick three and see” model.
-It is a hierarchical allocation system.
-This means the computer algorithm looks at your first choice first.
-Only if you are not eligible for your first choice (due to your score being lower than the cutoff or the seats being full) does it look at your second choice, and so on.
+The preference system for non-EU students is straightforward but high-stakes.
+The computer algorithm looks at your single choice.
+If you are not eligible for your choice (due to your score being lower than the cutoff or the seats being full), you will not get a seat.

-The order of your universities is the most important strategic decision you will make.
-Once you submit your choices on the portal, you generally cannot change them after the registration deadline.
-If you put a “safety” university as your first choice and score high enough for an “ambitious” one you listed as second, the system will still lock you into the first choice.
-You cannot “trade up” later.
-You must ensure your master documents checklist is ready for the specific university that sits at the top of your list.
+The choice of your university is the most important strategic decision you will make.
+Once you submit your choice on the portal, you generally cannot change it after the registration deadline.
+You must ensure your master documents checklist is ready for the specific university that sits on your list.

 How IMAT ranking allocates seats

 Seats are allocated based on a national ranking list for the IMAT.
-However, for Indian (Non-EU) students, you are competing within a specific “quota” of seats reserved for international students at each university.
+However, for Indian (Non-EU) students, you are competing within a specific “quota” of seats reserved for international students at your chosen university.
 The algorithm works as follows:

-- The system ranks all candidates by their IMAT score.
+• The system ranks all candidates who chose that university by their IMAT score.

-- It starts with the highest-scoring student and gives them their first preference.
+• It starts with the highest-scoring student and gives them a seat.

-- This continues until all reserved Non-EU seats are filled across all participating universities.
+• This continues until all reserved Non-EU seats are filled at that university.

-What happens if score is below all 3 cutoffs
+What happens if score is below the cutoff

-If your score does not meet the minimum entry requirement for any of your three selected universities, you will not be allocated a seat in the current round.
-At this stage, students often consider deferring admission in italy or looking for second-round “scorrimento” (ranking shifts), though these are much rarer for Non-EU quotas.
+If your score does not meet the minimum entry requirement for your selected university, you will not be allocated a seat in the current round.
+At this stage, students often consider deferring admission in italy.
 If you find yourself in this position, it is vital to have a backup plan or look into universities that might still have open calls for different subjects.

 IMAT Cutoff Reference Table

-To choose your universities wisely, you must look at historical cutoff trends.
+To choose your university wisely, you must look at historical cutoff trends.
 While cutoffs change every year based on exam difficulty, they provide a reliable “bracket” for your strategy.
-Use this table to categorize universities into “Dream,” “Reach,” and “Safety” buckets.

 For more detailed data, check our dedicated deep-dives on the Bologna IMAT cutoff and the Sapienza IMAT requirements.